Biography

 Visiting Afghanistan

 In 2011 I worked on a photography project for the US State Department in Afghanistan.
-I lived in Kabul, visited a remote village in the Panjshir Valley, helped the organisers of a rock festival, ate a lot of naan bread, dodged a checkpoint on the back of a dirtbike, found an amazing Lebanese restaurant which later got attacked, and flew back to London just as the Taliban were firing at the Intercontinental Hotel with grenade launchers.
+I lived in Kabul, visited a remote village in the Panjshir Valley, helped the organisers of a rock festival, ate a lot of naan bread, dodged a checkpoint on the back of a dirtbike, found a great Lebanese restaurant which later got attacked, and flew back to London just as the Taliban were firing at the Intercontinental Hotel with grenade launchers.
 The experience was disturbing and unforgettable.

 Emigrating to Lithuania